snehalll-codes/study-journey/README.md

 # Study Journey

 This repository documents my learning journey in programming and technology.
-I use it to track progress, practice concepts, and build consistency over time.
+I use it to track progress, practice concepts, and build consistency over time. and year countdown to see how much i can utlize my time

 # Purpose
 - Practice what I learn daily